waghrahul60/TerraformAssignment/README.md

 ```

-## Instance will get public IP and if you click on public ip you will able to see Apache HTTP server page.
+### Instance will get public IP and if you click on public ip you will able to see Apache HTTP server page.

-## alias
+## add alias

-adde alias if wante to create resource in diff region while calling resource module we can add this alias variable.
+- added alias if wante to create resource in diff region while calling resource module we can add this alias variable.

 ```
 resource "aws_instance" "ec2" {